Business analytics data science

 Business analytics

-Business analytics, when compared to data science, is a strictly business-focused discipline.
-Business analytics aims to solve a specific question or problem using data analysis, statistical modelling and other quantitative methods.
-It has no or very few research directions, instead centering on empowering business decisions with data insights.
+Business analytics, compared to data science, is business-focused.
+Business analysts solve specific questions or problems using data analysis, statistical modelling, and other quantitative methods.
+The goal is to help inform business decisions with well-chosen and presented data insights.

-Business analytics has overlapping fields and subsets, such as data analytics and marketing analytics.
-However, the discipline is itself a subset of data science.
-While a Master of Data Science can equip you to work in business analytics, a Masters in Business Analytics will not achieve the opposite effect.
+Business analytics has overlapping areas with data science, such as data analytics and marketing analytics.
+However, the discipline itself can be considered a subset.
+While a Master of Data Science can prepare you for work in business analytics, a Masters in Business Analytics might not achieve the reverse.
+Data science encompasses a larger field of knowledge.

 Data science

 Data science is an amalgamation of several fields, including data mining and analysis, machine learning, natural language processing, and artificial intelligence.
-It is both a scientific and business-centred role with one primary goal – helping organisations harness and exploit their data assets.
+It serves both scientific and business-oriented purposes with one primary goal: helping organisations harness and exploit their data assets.

-The discipline started to take on a coherent form in 2008 when Jeff Hammerbacher and DJ Patil “coined the term data science to describe the emerging field of study that focused on teasing out the hidden value in the data.”
-Since then, data has achieved an even greater meaning and purpose for businesses.
-Today, data science is universally seen as pivotal to unlocking the wealth contained in data assets.
+The discipline began to take on a coherent form in 2008 when Jeff Hammerbacher and DJ Patil coined the term “data science” to describe the emerging field of study that focused on extracting hidden value from data.
+Since then, data’s significance for businesses has only grown.
+Today, data science is universally recognized as essential for unlocking the wealth in data assets.

 Retail sales